xogeny/go-hooksink/README.md

 webhooks.
 I have several applications in mind for this and I suspect it will change significantly as I go.

+This code does an HMAC check on the `X-GitHub-Signature` header to authenticate the request.

 ## Example

 The goal of this Go package is to allow users to easily create a